tahoe-lafs/tahoe-lafs/docs/helper.rst

 To take advantage of somebody else's Helper, take the helper furl that they give you, and edit your tahoe.cfg file.
-Enter the helper's furl into the value of the key "helper.furl" in the "[client]" section of tahoe.cfg, as described in the "Client Configuration" section of configuration.rst_.
+Enter the helper's furl into the value of the key "helper.furl" in the "[client]" section of tahoe.cfg, as described in the "Client Configuration" section of :doc:`configuration`.

-.. _configuration.rst: configuration.rst

 Then restart the node.
 This will signal the client to try and connect to the helper.
 Subsequent uploads will use the helper rather than using direct